transomjs/transom-core/README.md

 $ npm install --save @transomjs/transom-core
 ```

 ## Usage Example

 The following simple example is the `index.js` file from a REST API built with Transom.

-* Import the Transom-core and create an new instance.
+* Import the Transom-core and create a new instance.
 * Import and configure any Transom modules.
 * Import your API definition; This is the metadata that defines your API.
 * Call transom.initialize() with your metadata object.
 It will return a restify server.